Jjsnaxx/Jjsnaxx/README.md

 I am a student with a huge interest in the CyberSecurity field, studying a Diploma in Information Technology - Cybersecurity.
 I am still extremely inexperienced but I hope to learn where ever I can!

+Here is a respository where I store all of my projects and work related to Cybersecurity.

 ## Objective

 My career has largely revolved around the hospitality industry, I came across Hackthebox one day and it has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.